top of page

 One-Pan Lemon Garlic Chicken & Orzo

-• 1 tbsp Wilde Garlek or La Spezia Italy seasoning
+• 1 tablespoon Wilde Garlek or La Spezia Italy seasoning (8 g)

 • 1 cup dry orzo (200 g)